ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

 {PANEL: `CounterBatchOperation` default increment Delta is 1}

 When [CounterBatchOperation](../../client-api/operations/counters/counter-batch) is
-called to `Increment` a batch of counters, and `Delta` is not specified to indicate what value should be added to the counters, the operation will increment the counters by a default `Delta` of `1`.
+called to `Increment` a batch of counters, and no `Delta` is specified to indicate what value should be added to the counters, the operation will increment the counters by a default `Delta`.

+  * Previous RavenDB versions set a default `Delta` of `0`, leaving the counters value unchanged.
-(The default `Delta` was `0` in previous RavenDB versions, we changed it in this version to make it consistent with the rest of the API.)
+  * Starting RavenDB `6.1` the default `Delta` is `1` to make it consistent with the rest of the API.

 {CODE:csharp CounterBatchOperation@migration\BreakingChanges.cs /}